turbot/steampipe-plugin-digitalocean/docs/index.md

 # DigitalOcean + Steampipe

-Query your DigitalOcean infrastructure including droplets, databases, networks and more.
+Query your DigitalOcean infrastructure including droplets, databases, networks, and more.

 [DigitalOcean](https://www.digitalocean.com/) provides scalable and on-demand cloud infrastructure solutions for hosting or storage needs.